 The children will have the ability to think critically about history and communicate ideas confidently for a range of purposes to reach their own conclusions.
 To do this they need to be able to research, sift through evidence and argue for their point of view.
 With this, we have designed a curriculum full of subject concepts personalised for the children at our academy to build upon their conceptual knowledge.

 At Goldenhill Primary Academy we ensure high standards of teaching and learning in history through a progressive and exciting curriculum.

 Throughout the academy, history is taught as part of a half-termly or termly topic, which progresses the children’s knowledge, and skills that are stated in the National Curriculum.
-Throughout both Key Stages, the curriculum has been planned and created so that it is taught in a chronological order from Year 1 up to Year 6 to promote a vertical development of learning throughout the academy.
+Throughout both Key Stages, the curriculum has been planned so that from Year 1 to Year 6 we promote a vertical and horizontal progression of learning throughout the academy.

 During the topics, children will receive a knowledge organiser in their topic books which outline knowledge (including vocabulary) that the children aim to master during that topic which includes historical knowledge.
 The children are also given the opportunity to partake in a history based after school club.

 We use a knowledge and skills based curriculum to teach our history and use a variety of teaching and learning styles in these lessons.
 Our main aim is to develop and build on children’s knowledge, skills and understanding in history as the children move through the academy.